cha4kn/bouncingBalls/README.md

 1. Frontend: make pygame window more stable - right now it cannot be moved or closed without Windows reporting it as a crash.
-2. Misc: introduce config files and terminal input arguments.
-3. Backend: introduce physically correct collision model.
+2. Backend: introduce physically correct collision model.

 IDEAs
 ---------------------------------------------------